 In a safe and accessible place in your home.

-Additionally, you can complete and upload your advance directive and any other advance care planning documents to the U.S. Advance Care Plan Registry.
+Additionally, you can complete and upload your advance directive and any other advance-care planning documents to the U.S. Advance Care Plan Registry.
 Doctors can easily access digitized copies of patient documents from the Registry to make informed decisions about patient end-of-life care.
-Cost for registration and a 5-year membership is $59.99.
+There is a cost for registration.

-Absolutely.
-It’s also a good idea to create a wallet-sized card that indicates you have an advance directive, identifies your healthcare agent, and contains instructions for where to find your directive.
+It is a good idea to carry a copy of your advance directive when traveling.
+You may also create a wallet-sized card that indicates you have an advance directive, identifies your healthcare agent, and contains instructions for where to find your directive.
 The U.S. Advance Care Plan Registry produces a card for you when you register.

 Talk to your doctor.